Long Range Wi Fi Antennas

-Thanks to Chinese ATC - flight is extremely over profile
+Thanks to Chinese ATC flight is far far higher than profile

 Chinese mountains in haze